 We are all part of a global ecosystem of changemakers in which we all connect and play our part and the chances are your part and passions will change along the way.

-Alex has over 20 years working in International Development.
-After completing her MA (Education & International Development) she’s worked at Comic Relief, the Global Campaign for Education, Save the Children and WaterAid before joining Restless Development, where she’s now Strategy Director.
-After seven years in Johannesburg she now lives in Hackney with her wife and 2 year old twins.
+Alex has over 20 years of experience working in International Development.
+After completing her MA (Education & International Development) she’s worked at Comic Relief, the Global Campaign for Education, Save the Children and WaterAid before joining Restless Development, where she’s now interim co-CEO.
+After seven years in Johannesburg she now lives in London with her wife and 3 year old twins.